hammal/quadrature-leapfrog-simulations/README.md

 which is the starting point for Fig. 12 in the [paper].

 Additionally, bode plots, state distribution, control signal distribution, PSD, filter impulse response, and time evolution of estimate are given in the [./figures/excess_loop_delay_variable/)](./figures/excess_loop_delay_variable/) directory.
-Next follows a some highlights for excess loop delay = 0.08...
+Next follows some highlights for excess loop delay = 0.08...

 PSD: